 Grasping the insights of these texts, the cream from the bygone era of the New Left, can equip contemporary communists with both a sense of analytic clarity, and fitting contempt for the heterosexual order (which regrettably has survived doggedly into the present).
-These late 20th century visions of political projections denaturalizing the existing gender order differ in certain respects, but share an abolitionist ambition now being revived forty years later.
+These late 20th century visions denaturalizing the existing gender order differ in certain respects, but share an abolitionist ambition now being revived forty years later.
 Next I will consider these more recent developments of gender abolitionism, which since the 21st century have come to include a range of trans perspectives.

 ** This is the first of a two-part series.
 You can find the second part here.